 Linz and Cesky Krumlov excursions

-The next port is Linz, and two excursions are included: a guided tour of Linz, home of the Linzer torte, and a walking tour of the storybook town of Cesky Krumlov, another Unesco World Heritage Site located in the Czech Republic.
-You can choose to stay in the port and tour Linz or travel to Cesky Krumlov, a full-day excursion.
-Or, choose to do whatever you like, perhaps relaxing on the upper deck of the ship.
+The next port, Linz, had two included excursions: a guided tour of Linz, home of the Linzer torte, and a walking tour of the storybook town of Cesky Krumlov, another Unesco World Heritage Site located in the Czech Republic.

 The train takes only twenty minutes and I bought a ticket from the tourism office.
 It was 7.50 euros roundtrip.
 Worth it!